StiensWout/DocHub/docs/GETTING_STARTED/INSTALLATION.md

 ### Step 5: Set Up Database Schema

+You have three options for setting up the database:

-**Option A: Fresh Setup (Recommended)**
+**Option A: Use Database Dump (Recommended)**
+- Check if `supabase/database_dump.sql` exists
+- If available, run it in Supabase SQL Editor for the complete, up-to-date schema
+- See [Database Dump Guide](../INFRASTRUCTURE/DATABASE_DUMP.md) for more information

+**Option B: Complete Schema Reset**
 1. Go to Supabase Dashboard → **SQL Editor**
 2. Click **"New query"**
 3. Open `supabase/complete_schema.sql` in your editor
 4. Copy the entire contents
 5. Paste into Supabase SQL Editor
 6. Click **"Run"**

-This single script creates all tables, indexes, triggers, and functions.

-**⚠️ Warning:** This will delete all existing data if tables already exist.
+- ⚠️ **Warning:** This will delete all existing data if tables already exist

-**Option B: Incremental Setup**
+**Option C: Incremental Setup (If you already have data)**

-Run these SQL files in order:
+- Run these SQL files in order:
   1. `supabase/schema.sql` - Main tables
   2. `supabase/templates_schema.sql` - Templates table
   3. `supabase/versioning_schema.sql` - Versioning system
   4. `supabase/rls_policies.sql` - Row Level Security

+> **Note**: For the most up-to-date schema, always check `supabase/database_dump.sql` first.
+See [Database Dump Guide](../INFRASTRUCTURE/DATABASE_DUMP.md) for information on exporting the schema.

 ### Step 6: Configure Storage